volkyeth/Memetics-Research/source/content/memetics and free will.md

-where is the locus of free will???
-1. different answers result to different ideologies. free will is also _not a thing_. it's a class of behaviour that is only defined by contrasting it to its surroundings.
+where is the locus of free will??? different answers result to different ideologies. free will is a class of behaviour that is only defined by contrasting it to its surroundings.

 pattern i've noticed is the happier i am the less i think about free will, because i only think about free will when i am not equanimous - at least in the past.